-This parameter, although related to the specific coordinate system in use, is mostly intended to identify the nature of the coordinates handled by the service (e. g., angles versus distances).
+This parameter, although related to the specific coordinate system in use, is mostly intended to identify the nature of the coordinates handled by the service (e.g., angles versus distances).
 This parameter is provided as a column of the epn_core view, to ensure it can be queried through the basic TAP mechanism.
 However, it is essentially an attribute of the coordinates and is in general expected to remain constant along the table.
-This parameter should be provided in any query that includes spatial coordinates.
 Whenever additional coordinates are provided, they must be stored in extra columns of the table.
 If several different frames are mixed to provide the main coordinates, the use of different datasets may help clarify the situation; datasets entries must sum up all spatial frame types included in the dataset.
 At any rate, easy access to the data must be considered during the design of the service.
 Ranges and specific definitions vary with the actual frame in use, and are discussed in Appendix A.